'John Doe' Who Accused Former Blackhawks Video Coach Brad Aldrich Of Sexual Abuse Identifies Himself As Kyle Beach

 Further, Beach said, word spread quickly among the team and people made nasty comments win the locker room and on the ice.

 Aldrich went on to plead guilty in 2013 to misdemeanor criminal sexual conduct with a former Michigan high school hockey player, who also has sued the Blackhawks for negligence.
-TSN asked Beach about that later allegation.
+TSN asked Beach about that later allegation, and Beach was tearful when he talked about it.

 “I’m sorry.
 I’m sorry I didn’t do more, when I could, to make sure it didn’t happen to him.
 To protect him,” Beach said of the Michigan victim.
 “But I also wanted to say thank you to him.
 Because when I decided, after a teammate asked me about it when I was playing overseas, and I decided to Google Brad Aldrich’s name and that’s when I found out about the Michigan individual, the Michigan team.
 And because of what happened to him, it gave me the power and the sense of urgency to take action, to make sure it didn’t happen to anybody else.”